Russian Federation // 47 States, one Europe

 Fight against trafficking in human beings

 The Group of Experts on Action against Trafficking in Human Beings (GRETA) is responsible for monitoring implementation of the Convention on Action against Trafficking in Human Beings by the Parties.
 It regularly publishes evaluation reports.
-Russia is not part of this convention.

 European Commission for the Efficiency of Justice (CEPEJ)

 The aim of the CEPEJ is the improvement of the efficiency and functioning of justice in the member States.

 Consultative Council of European Prosecutors (CCPE)

 This consultative body to the Committee of Ministers prepares opinions, promotes the implementation of Rec(2000)19 and collects information about the functioning of prosecution services in Europe.